All Woodridge State High School students are given the tools for online learning from home.

 Students are expected to:

-- Establish and/or follow a daily routine for learning.
+- Establish and/or follow a routine for learning.
 This should be four hours per core subject for Senior Secondary and three hours per week for Junior Secondary.

 - Know how to log on to devices and learning platforms.